ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 - General: Assignment of hostname and password, ID is specified (starts with 100), can be changed, but not subsequently.
 - OS: Storage selection (local) and ISO image (debian-11-netinst.iso)
-- System: everything remains in the default setting, **Check Qemu Agent**
+- System: everything stays in the default setting, **Check Qemu Agent**
-- Disks: Storage local-lvm, disk size 10GB (10-20GB should be sufficient, subsequent changes are possible but are not described further here).
+- Disks: Storage local-lvm, disk size 10GB (10-20GB should be sufficient, changing this later is possible but is not described further here).
 - CPU: Depends on how powerful the computer is (can also be adjusted at any time, VM must be restarted)
 - Memory: RAM size in MiB (can also be adjusted at any time, VM must be restarted)
 - Network: vmbr0, everything else remains as specified